 4. In bar 9 and 10 instead of playing the normal V, IV, and I chords we substitute a II-V-I instead.
 Standard stuff

 5. To got one step further we set up the Dminor7 chord in bar 9 by playing a II-V before that in bar 8 Emin7(b5) and A7.
 Here’s a minor lick you can play here.

 Gospel Music Influence On This Chord Progression

 6. In bar 6 the F#dim7 chord comes from the influence of gospel music.
 You’ll see the IV going to #IVdim7 and back to I in old school gospel music all the time.

 More Blues Licks and Lessons

 If you’re new to the blues sound in general than I also recommend you check out this free blues scale for piano guide.
 It’s a great place to get comfortable with the most important scale in blues.

-If you’re looking for chords to play over this then also check out this jazz blues comping chord lesson
+If you’re looking for chords to play over this chord progression then also check out this jazz blues comping chord lesson.